Winter 2008, CRSQ Vol 44 No 3 pp 180-192

 Stream capture is also feasible after the Flood, especially by small streams and in areas where very little erosion would sufﬁce to trigger capture.
 However, given the relative difference in erosion rates during and since the Flood, one would not expect signiﬁcant stream piracy in the approximately 4,500 years since the Flood.
 During the post-Flood period, stream piracy should be rare, and any water gaps would be small.

-A Flood Mechanism
+A Flood Mechanism for Cutting Gaps

 If few water or wind gaps have formed since the Flood, then they must have formed during the Flood.
 Since these gaps appear to be among the ﬁnal features formed in the geologic sequence of events, they must have been cut late in the Retreating Stage of the Flood.
 Uniformitarians recognize this relative timing and attribute water and wind gaps predominantly to the late Cenozoic.
 For instance, the 300 water gaps in the Zagros Mountains are believed to have been excavated during the late Cenozoic (Oberlander, 1965).